stichnot/subzero/README.rst

 The above ``lit`` execution also needs the LLVM binary path in the ``LLVM_BIN_PATH`` env var.

+Assuming the LLVM paths are set up, ``make check`` is a convenient way to run the test suite.

 TODO list
 ---------

 Here is a list of TODO items.
 Some might already be listed in the source code with a ``TODO`` comment.

 - Add command-line and environment control of translation options, such as target, verbosity, and control of which methods to translate.
 ICE should have a simple API for setting and getting these options.  llvm2ice can use ``llvm::cl`` functionality to set them.
 New lit tests can use a -notranslate flag while ICE bugs are fixed.

 - Add support for not-yet-implemented LLVM bitcode instructions.
 Start with constructors and ``dump()`` methods, then add lowering and any special needs.

 - Constants.  ``i32`` sort of works now, but the rest either outright don't work or haven't been tested.
 Floating point constants need to live in a global constant pool.

 - Other types, especially ``i64``, ``f32``, and ``f64``.
 Most of the
   requirements are probably in the lowering and register allocation.